Amir Khusrau: Career

+Khizr Khan and Deval Devi enthroned.
+Duval Rani Khizr Khan of Amir Khusrau Dihvali.
+Scribe, Sultan Bayazid ibn Nizam.
+Mughal, dated A.H.
+976 (1568) National Museum, New Delhi (L53.217).

 In 1310, Khusrau became a disciple of Sufi saint of the Chishti Order, Nizamuddin Auliya.
 In 1315, Khusrau completed the romantic masnavi Duval Rani - Khizr Khan (Duval Rani and Khizr Khan), about the marriage of the Vaghela princess Duval Rani to Khizr Khan, one of Ala ud-Din Khalji's sons.

 After Ala ud-Din Khalji's death in 1316, his son Qutb ud-Din Mubarak Shah Khalji became the Sultan of Delhi.
 Khusrau wrote a masnavi on Mubarak Shah Khalji called Nuh Sipihr (Nine Skies), which described the events of Mubarak Shah Khalji's reign.
 He classified his poetry in nine chapters, each part of which is considered a "sky".
 In the third chapter he wrote a vivid account of India and its environment, seasons, flora and fauna, cultures, scholars, etc. He wrote another book during Mubarak Shah Khalji's reign by name of Ijaz-e-Khusravi (The Miracles of Khusrau), which consisted of five volumes.
 In 1317 Khusrau compiled Baqia-Naqia (Remnants of Purity).
 In 1319 he wrote Afzal ul-Fawaid (Greatest of Blessings), a work of prose that contained the teachings of Nizamuddin Auliya.

 In 1320, Mubarak Shah Khalji was killed by Khusro Khan, who thus ended the Khalji dynasty and briefly became Sultan of Delhi.
 Within the same year, Khusro Khan was captured and beheaded by Ghiyath al-Din Tughlaq, who became Sultan and thus began the Tughlaq dynasty.
 In 1321, Khusrau began to write a historic masnavi named Tughlaq Nama (Book of the Tughlaqs) about the reign of Ghiyath al-Din Tughlaq and that of other Tughlaq rulers.

 Khusrau died in October 1325, six months after the death of Nizamuddin Auliya.
 Khusrau's tomb is next to that of his spiritual master in the Nizamuddin Dargah in Delhi.
 Nihayat ul-Kamaal (The Zenith of Perfection) was compiled probably a few weeks before his death.